KittyChiu/workflow-metrics/README.md

 This will analyse workflow runs in selected repository, including the durations and success rate of each workflow.

-### 2. Generate a weekly report on the repository to an GitHub Issue
+### 2. Weekly report on selected repository and post to a GitHub Issue

 <details>